 Calcium and Protein

-Dairy foods are probably best known however, for being a good source of both calcium and protein.
+Dairy foods are probably well known however, for being a good source of both calcium and protein.
 Calcium and protein are essential for muscle function, as well as the maintenance of normal bones.
 Importantly, the calcium found in dairy foods is particularly well absorbed by the body and those consuming low-dairy or dairy free diets may find it more difficult to achieve optimum intakes of calcium.
 For these groups, calcium fortified foods or calcium supplements may be necessary.

 As well as being good sources of calcium and protein, dairy foods also contain a wide variety of other vitamins and minerals, including phosphorous, potassium, iodine and vitamin B12.